A rainbow indicates a spectrum of active learning techniques

 A Spectrum of Active Learning Strategies

 There are many active learning modalities informed by different teaching and learning traditions.
 We envision these modalities on a spectrum.
 This spectrum can be rearranged depending on the quality of the modality.
 Here we have ordered them based upon the amount of preparation time that might be needed to enact them in your classroom.
-We challenge you to also think about how you might reorder them based upon how inclusive they are.
-When considering inclusion, we suggest integrating principles of Universal Design in all active learning modalities.
+We challenge you to also think about accessibility.
+We suggest integrating principles of Universal Design in all active learning modalities.
 LAMP faculty member Michele Larson writes about Universal Design to help all students succeed.
-We invite you to learn about our research Exploring factors that affect feelings of inclusion in diverse active learning settings.

 Rachel Watson, Director of the Learning Actively Mentoring Program (LAMP), writes about the underpinnings of active learning in Understanding and Facilitating Learning.